websioux/nxt-php-client/README.md

 Add `require('/PATH_TO/nxt-php-client/params.php')` and  `class CNxt extends CNxtApi {}` to the top of your PHP project

-Having your own class to devellop your own functions remove the risk to loose them during an update.
+Having your own class to store your own functions remove the risk to loose anything during an update.

 Here is an example of a sendMoney request :